BazookaDeploy/Bazooka/README.md

 ### Current Status

-At the moment only the commandline client is ready and already used.
+At the moment both the commandline client and tghe web interface are ready and already used in production.
 You can install, uninstall and update installed applications by executing a simgle command.

+Further documentation is coming